Table of Contents

 3. Business Essentials in the Strategic Core

-Strategy is the art of making choices.
+Business Strategy is the art of making choices.
 Organizations face countless opportunities and constraints.
 Business Essentials help leaders determine which paths to take and which to decline.
-Strategy provides direction by articulating what the organization will accomplish, how it will compete, and why its approach creates value.
+Business Strategy provides direction by articulating what the organization will accomplish, how it will compete, and why its approach creates value.
 Without this clarity, companies drift, resources scatter, initiatives conflict, and performance stagnates.

 Effective strategy emerges from deep understanding of Business Essentials.
 Leaders must assess competitive dynamics, customer preferences, technological trends, and internal capabilities.
 They must balance short-term pressures with long-term ambitions while allocating limited resources to maximize returns.
 This work requires analytical rigor, creative thinking, and honest assessment of strengths and weaknesses.